Who was A.M.Burrage?

 Burrage fought at Paschendaale, and in the retreat of 1918, before being invalided out of the army.
 He returned to the fiction magazines, which were experiencing a post-war boom.

-In 1919, Burrage would write to Richard Blaker, an ex-soldier who had decided to try his hand at becoming a writer, and had had two war stories accepted by Land and Water asked Burrage for advice.
-He replied:
+In 1919, Burrage would write to Richard Blaker, an ex-soldier who had decided to try his hand at becoming a writer, and had had two war stories accepted by Land and Water.
+Burrage replied to hios request for advice:

 Your war stuff is the real stuff.
 I can follow you because I fought over the same ground; but most magazine editors employed their wartime more profitably, and that stuff means nothing to them.
 Moreover there is still – God knows why – a prejudice against short stories dealing with the war.
 There are one or two highbrow journals whose editors haven’t that prejudice, but I think both the form of the story and its lack of conviction would put them off.
 But, as I said, the Blue might have it if you care to chance your arm.